 The expansive feelings are often referred too as “positive emotions.”
 They allow us to relax and feel greater freedom.
 Those labeled “negative” contract and pull inward.
 They feel tight and uncomfortable.
 They are often a signal that something is out of balance in life, like a warning light on your car’s dashboard telling you to slow down and check under the hood.
 This is a very good thing to have available.

-Unfortunately our immature ego tries to disconnect us from our warning signals and we are often side swiped by an avalanche of negativity and crisis without the benefit of a warning.
-Being free of emotional repression can help guide us to prevent a crisis from occuring.
+Unfortunately, our immature ego tries to disconnect us from our warning signals and we are often sideswiped by an avalanche of negativity and crisis without the benefit of a warning.
+Being free of emotional repression can help guide us to prevent a crisis from occurring.